-1 Introduction
+1. Introduction

-In the 1.5D terrain guarding problem we are given a polygonal region in the plane determined by an x-monotone polygonal chain, and the objective is to find the min-
+In the 1.5D terrain guarding problem we are given a polygonal region in the plane determined by an x-monotone polygonal chain, and the objective is to find the minimum number of guards to place on the chain such that every point in the polygonal region is guarded.
+This kind of guarding problems and its generalizations to 3-dimensions are motivated by optimal placement of antennas for communication networks; for more details see [4, 1] and the references therein.

 This paper combines the results of [7] and [19], which were obtained independently: the first gave a 4-approximation for the weighted version of the guarding problem and an extension to partial covering, and the second gave a 4-approximation for the unweighted version.
-A preliminary version appeared in the Proceedings of the 26th International Symposium on Theoretical Aspects of Computer Science (STACS) 2009.